ipinfo/ruby/README.md

 ### Other Libraries

-There are official IPinfo client libraries available for many languages including PHP, Go, Java, Ruby, and many popular frameworks such as Django, Rails and Laravel.
-There are also many third party libraries and integrations available for our API.
+There are official IPinfo client libraries available for many languages including PHP, Go, Java, Ruby, and many popular frameworks such as Django, Rails, and Laravel.
+There are also many third-party libraries and integrations available for our API.

 ### About IPinfo